LimeDrive/stream-fusion/docs/en/Catalogs/prerequis.md

 ---

-Once you have fulfilled all these prerequisites, you are ready to proceed with the installation of the Stremio Catalog Providers plugin.
-Make sure to keep all the API Keys you have obtained in a safe place, as they will be necessary during the plugin configuration.
+Once you have fulfilled all these prerequisites, you are ready to proceed with the installation of the Stremio Catalog Providers addon.
+Make sure to keep all the API Keys you have obtained in a safe place, as they will be necessary during the addon configuration.